Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Estate planning

-Definition: The process of preparing and managing the transfer of a person's property after their death.
+Definition: The process of preparing and managing the transfer of a person's assets after their death.

 Explanation: Estate planning involves strategies to minimize taxes and ensure a smooth transition of assets to heirs.